Academy Camp – Overview in English

 Who we are

 We, Academy Camp as a non-profit organization, is a collection of university faculty members, camp instructors and members of a non-profit to support children in the areas affected by the 3.11 catastrophe.
 We have held camps to play and learn together with children of Fukushima since summer 2011.
-With our initial motto “to give smiles to children of Fukushima and their families”, we have so far provided over 300 elementary and junior high school students with joyful 3 to 6 days with us in camp sites in Kanto region (where Tokyo is) during their summer / winter vacations or 3-day weekends.
-Now we are expanding our activities to include monthly 1 or 2-day indoor camps in Fukushima.
+With our initial motto “to give smiles to children of Fukushima and their families”, we have so far provided over 500 elementary, junior high and high school students with joyful 3 to 6 days with us in camp sites in Kanto region (where Tokyo is) during their summer / winter vacations or 3-day weekends.

 Full of programs for learning, provided by university professors and other professionals

-In the past two years, we have provided children of Fukushima with experiences through numerous types of programs in the camps we have held in August 2011 (3 terms), January 2012 (1 term), August 2012 (3 terms) and February 2013 (1 term).
+In the past six years, we have provided children of Fukushima with experiences through numerous types of programs in the camps we have held in August 2011 (3 terms), January 2012 (1 term), August 2012 (3 terms), February 2013 (1 term), and many ones that followed since then.
 These camps were made possible by the help from many university professors and lecturers, graduate students, researchers, artists, athletes and entrepreneurs, who have empathized with our motto.

 The variety of themes in our programs so far includes astronomy, planetology, zero gravity science, climate, energy, radiation, environment, biology, nano technology, computers, media literacy, blogging, robots, crafts, history, locomotives, photography, emergency medicare, education on foods, kite chain, mini motorcycles, taekwondo, futsal, rhythmic sportive gymnastics, street dance, clay animation, live paintings, body paintings, noh comedy, improvisational play and improvisational music with ethnic instruments.